jedrw/circlog/README.md

 A simple TUI solves this. `circlog <project-name>` allows easy browsing to the required logs.
 Pressing the `D` key at this point will result in the `circlog` command needed to grab these logs being printed to the terminal.
 This command can then be used to retreive the logs and directly dump them into the terminal.

 ## Configuration
-If you have the CircleCi CLI tool installed and configured already circlog will work 'out of the box' with the token set in the CircleCi config file.
+If you have the CircleCi CLI tool installed and configured already circlog will work 'out of the box' by using the token set in the CircleCi CLI config file.

 You may also add a token to the CIRCLECI_TOKEN env var which will be used instead.